 The first AIPE Fellow Award was bestowed on Oscar Graveley of Niagara Falls, New York in 1957.
-AIPE Fellow Award for meritorious services to the plant engineering profession is the highest award bestowed upon a plant engineer.
-Since its inception in 1957, thirty-nine (39) individuals have received this award.
+The AIPE Fellow Award for meritorious services to the plant engineering profession is the highest award bestowed upon a plant engineer.
+Since its inception in 1957, 39 individuals have received this honor.

-The first major survey called, "The Profile: The American Plant Engineer," was developed and compiled from over 500 plant engineers in 1958.
-A typical plant engineer was 43 years old, a college graduate, had about 13 years of work in his field.
-He was responsible for a plant covering over 15 acres of floor space, representing a plant investment of $15 million.
+The first major survey, "The Profile: The American Plant Engineer," was developed and compiled from over 500 plant engineers in 1958.
+Its findings reported that the typical plant engineer was male, 43 years old, a college graduate, and had about 13 years of work in his field.
+He was responsible for a plant covering over fifteen acres of floor space and represented a plant investment of $15 million.

-On July 10, 1958, the AIPE was admitted as an associate member of the Engineers Joint Council.
+The AIPE was admitted as an associate member of the Engineers Joint Council on July 10, 1958.

 National dues were increased from $3.00 to $10.00 effective in 1959.